ERaith/mod_0_skills/top_down_design.md

   2.1.1 Send Transcript
     2.1.2 Send Letter of Intent
     2.1.3 Research FE or BE
-     2.1.3.1 Decide on probablity of Job Success and Interest 2.1.3.2 Contact Turing to let them know on FE/BE.
+     2.1.3.1 Decide on probability of Job Success and Interest 2.1.3.2 Contact Turing to let them know on FE/BE.
  2.2 Take Initial Coding Proficiency Test
   2.2.1 Study for LSAT Logic tests